mikehaertl/php-pdftk/README.md

 Please consult the `pdftk` man page for each operation to find out how each operation works in detail and which options are available.

-> Note: You can always only perform **one** of the following operations on a single PDF instance.
-> Below you can find a workaround if you need multiple operations.

 For all operations you can either save the PDF locally through `saveAs($name)` or send it to the browser with `send()`.
 If you pass a filename to `send($name)` the client browser will open a download dialogue whereas without a filename it will usually display the PDF inline.

+**IMPORTANT:** You can always only perform **one** of the following operations on a single PDF instance.
+Below you can find a workaround if you need multiple operations.

 #### Fill Form